 - United States Bankruptcy Court, District of Vermont

 - Bankruptcy Basics: Bankruptcy Basics is a publication of the U.S. Courts that provides basic information about bankruptcy, explains the different chapters, and answers common questions about the bankruptcy process.
-It also contains helpful videos that explain the entire bankruptcy process.
+It also contains helpful videos.

 - Information about filing for bankruptcy without an attorney from the United States Federal Courts